Shiba Inu Temperament & Personality Guide

 The Shiba Inu is known for being a moderate-energy non-sporting breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 17-23 lbs and lifespan of 13-16 yrs, the Shiba Inu requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 17-23 lbs and lifespan of 13-16 yrs, the Shiba Inu has specific care needs shaped by its genetics and build.
 Whether you are researching the Shiba Inu for the first time or deepening your knowledge as a current owner, the breed's non-sporting lineage is the foundation for understanding their needs.

 Bonding with Family Members